How To Plant Bulbs

 How to plant bulbs in lawns

-Planting in a lawn is a great, low maintenance option: it creates natural looking flowers and means your bulbs will get plenty of light and water.
+Planting in a lawn is a great, low-maintenance option: it creates natural-looking flowers and means your bulbs will get plenty of light and water.
 If you’re looking at naturalising bulbs, take note of how the flowers grow in the wild.
 For a quick and easy way to choose where to plant bulbs for a natural effect, simply drop the bulbs from waist height and let the natural pattern dictate where you plant.

-Plant using a trowel of specialist bulb planter.
+Plant using a trowel of a specialist bulb planter.
 Crumble soil from the turf plug back on top of the bulb to ensure there are no air gaps, then firmly replace the turf.